Abundance of Altitude

 Welcome to Nevada’s majestic, mountainous northeastern corner.
 With the cowboy-cool town of Elko as your hub, follow this route’s wild spokes to some of Nevada’s most coveted and surprising scenic treasures.
 Recreation opportunities are as vast and varied as this landscape of towering peaks, alpine lakes, flowing streams, and horizon-chasing valleys.
 Tackle trails in glacier-carved Lamoille Canyon.
 Watch wildlife at Angel Lake and Ruby Lake National Wildlife Refuge.
 Or venture north to remote, rugged Jarbidge—one of the last true frontier towns—by way of some wide-open, wondrous wilderness.
 Wherever you end up, keep your camera handy.

-- Hike, fish, and make Kodak moments in spectacular Lamoille Canyon
+- Hike, fish, and find Kodak moments in spectacular Lamoille Canyon

 - Birdwatch and kayak the labyrinthine waters of 370K-acre Ruby Lake